ryanchynoweth44/DatabricksContent/delta_lake_cdc/README.md

 initDF.write.format("delta").mode("overwrite").option("schemaOverwrite", "true").save("/tmp/cdc_demo/delta_table_cdc")
 ```

 In this example we will delete two rows, insert one row, and update one row.
 To make things simple, we will create another dataframe and simply overwrite our delta table.
+We are deleting the rows that contain "dog" and "cat, we are updating the row that contains "horse", and inserting a row with "john".

 ```python
 updateDF = pd.DataFrame([[18, "bat"],
   [6, "mouse"],